Pennsylvania Group Health Insurance Plans and Employee Benefits Solutions

 10. Pediatric services, including dental and vision care for children under the age of 19

-Pennsylvania added to this list with the following health insurance coverage requirements:
+Pennsylvania added to this list with the following medical insurance coverage requirements:

 • Durable medical equipment